Tanmay53/shastrarth/README.md

 This conversation is publically hosted and the viewers are the real recipients of the rewards.
 They get loads of knowledge on vast topics.

-## The Judge

-A Judge needs to be appointed to monitor the conversations and resolve the conflicts if they arrive.

-The role of the judge can also be served by the viewers based on their experience and knowledge or Blockchain (Proof of Stake or any other algorithm)